nuxt/nuxt/docs/3.api/2.composables/use-head-safe.md

 useHeadSafe(input: MaybeComputedRef<HeadSafe>): void
 ```

-The whitelist of safe values is:
+The safelist of values is:

 ```ts
 export default {